Help

 To enable Jam mode, you have to be recording and have a track selected (a track can be selected either by clicking on its name or using the up and down keys on the looper view).
 There is also a way to enable the Jam mode via a marker (see shortcuts below).
 While recording, when the Song Tick is inside a record loop, hit the J key to enable the Jam mode in record state.
 Hit J again to cycle between the different states : (Overdub, Lock, Record).
 Note that the change of state will occur at the end of the loop.
 The name of the next state will be flashing if different than the current state.
 Note that you can include a fourth state (Resume) by enabling it in Preferences/General/Markers.
 To get out of the Jam mode, press « O ».

-• Record State (Orange) : loop will be cleared at the beginning and audio and/or midi events will be recorded
+• Record State (Orange) : loop will be cleared at the beginning and audio and/or MIDI events will be recorded

-• Overdub State (Yellow) : loop will not be cleared at the beginning and audio and/or midi events will be recorded over existing data
+• Overdub State (Yellow) : loop will not be cleared at the beginning and audio and/or MIDI events will be recorded over existing data

-• Lock State (Gray) : no more audio and/or midi events will be recorded (loop will keep current data).
+• Lock State (Gray) : no more audio and/or MIDI events will be recorded (loop will keep current data).
 The loop will be locked until the song is stopped or if Jam mode is enabled again for this loop.

 • Resume (Gray, optional) : Jam mode will turn off at the end of the loop.
 All loops that were in jam mode will be locked until the song is stopped or if Jam mode is enabled again for this loop.